ElteHupkes/eltehupkes.github.io/_posts/2021-03-10-keypoint-regression-fastai.md

 # Keypoint regression with heatmaps in fastai v2

-*This post is also available as [a Jupyter notebook in my website's repository](https://github.com/ElteHupkes/eltehupkes.github.io/blob/gh-pages/_notebooks/2021-03-10-keypoint-regression-fastai.ipynb)*
+*This post is also available as [a Jupyter notebook in my website's repository](https://github.com/ElteHupkes/eltehupkes.github.io/blob/gh-pages/_notebooks/2021-03-10-keypoint-regression-fastai.ipynb).
+If you have questions or suggestions, feel free to create an issue on GitHub!*

 A common task in computer vision is finding points of interest in images.
 For instance, think about locating the position of facial features or joint positions, or locating a set of keys in a picture of your living room (I'm not aware of anybody having built this, but they should).
 There's a [tutorial in the fastai documentation](https://docs.fast.ai/tutorial.vision.html#Points) showing a quick way to create a keypoint regressor using a convolutional neural net.
 The way this works is simple: take a pretrained network, and slap a linear layer at the end that predicts `(x,y)` coordinates for the number of points that you're interested in.